If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 I’ve been holding this in for a while, and it’s high time I got it off my chest.
 Thank you, loyal SPY readers, for indulging me as I admit the truth:

 Not in an ironic way, but in the genuine, wholehearted way.

 They’re a perfect shoe.
-Despite the fashion-challenged look, overall lack of style and arguably high price tag, Crocs are more popular than ever.
+Despite the fashion-challenged look, overall lack of style and arguably high price tag, Crocs are more popular in 2021 than ever before.

 How Crocs Became the Official Clogs of Comfort